 TechInAsia indicates that Indonesians, as “late adopters”, prefer to purchase products and services that have gained popularity in other markets, as well as products and services they have already heard of.

-As a result, this behaviour makes adopting new and innovative ideas more challenging in the emerging markets in Indonesia.
+As a result, this behavior makes adopting new and innovative ideas more challenging in the emerging markets in Indonesia.

-Major cities like Jakarta and Bali have the most of co-working spaces in Indonesia whereas this type of facility is scarce or almost non-existing in other regions of Indonesia.
-Thus it could be challenging for startup in Indonesia if the company is not located in one of the major cities.
+Major cities like Jakarta and Bali have the most co-working spaces in Indonesia whereas this type of facility is scarce or almost non-existing in other regions of Indonesia.
+Thus it could be challenging for startups in Indonesia if the company is not located in one of the major cities.